Arthur-DL-A/robot-wars/README.md

 To be valid, an AI must be part of the Robot class and must have a `make_turn()` function.

-To create an AI, simply make a new Python file and define the Robot class and an implementation for the `act()` function.
-For example:

-    class Robot:
-        def act(self, game):
-            return "guard"

-This robot would guard for the entire game.
-Tactical!

 The `game` variable is a dictionary which holds all of the information you receive for that turn.
 Its contents are described in the below